Thingi10K/Thingi10K/README.md

 ## License

-The source code for organize and filter the Thingi10K dataset is licensed under the Apache License, Version 2.0.
+The source code for organizing and filtering the Thingi10K dataset is licensed under the Apache License, Version 2.0.
 Each "thing" in the dataset is licensed under different licenses.
 Please refer to the `license` field associated with each entry in the dataset.

-## Erreta
+## Errata

 The following models are known to be "corrupt."
 However, we decide to still include them in our dataset in order to faithfully reflect mesh qualities on Thingiverse.